johnludeke/technical-papers-rag-assistant/README.md

 # Built on Python 3.11.7
 pip install -r requirements.txt

-# You will need to go to HugginFace and generate an access token for your account that has access granted to EmbeddingGemma, then paste it here.
+# You will need to go to HuggingFace and generate an access token for your account that has access granted to EmbeddingGemma
-hf auth logins
+hf auth login

 ```